Lucsantosg/CloudLogAnalysis/security/auth_iam.md

 # Getting the IAM token
 {: #auth_iam1}

 To manage the logs that are available in the account domain by using the {{site.data.keyword.loganalysisshort}} API, you must use an authentication token.
-Use the {{{site.data.keyword.Bluemix_notm}} CLI to get the IAM token.
+Use the {{{site.data.keyword.cloud_notm}} CLI to get the IAM token.
 The token has an expiration time.
 {:shortdesc}

 ## Getting the IAM token
 {: #iam_token_cli}

-To get the authorization token by using the {{site.data.keyword.Bluemix_notm}} CLI, complete the following steps from a terminal:
+To get the authorization token by using the {{site.data.keyword.cloud_notm}} CLI, complete the following steps from a terminal:

-1. Install the {{site.data.keyword.Bluemix_notm}} CLI.
+1. Install the {{site.data.keyword.cloud_notm}} CLI.

    For more information, see [Download and install the {{site.data.keyword.Bluemix}} CLI](/docs/cli/index.html#overview).

    If the CLI is installed, continue with the next step.

-2. Log in to a region in the {{site.data.keyword.Bluemix_notm}}.
+2. Log in to a region in the {{site.data.keyword.cloud_notm}}.

-    For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/CloudLogAnalysis/qa/cli_qa.html#login).
+    For more information, see [How do I log in to the {{site.data.keyword.cloud_notm}}](/docs/services/CloudLogAnalysis/qa/cli_qa.html#login).

 3. Run the `ibmcloud iam oauth-tokens` command to get the IAM token.